Where to find fabrics and haberdashery in London?

 Seeing and touching fabrics before you order is essential, that is why brick-and-mortar stores are so amazing.

 Simply Fabrics Brixton is a nice one, well actually, they have two stores that are based in Brixton.
-One of them is dedicated for fabrics (some of them are dead-stock) the other shop mainly offers haberdashery, a selection of fusing materials, linings, some cottons.
+One of them is dedicated to fabrics (some of them are dead-stock) the other shop mainly offers haberdashery, a selection of fusing materials, linings, some cottons.
 This is quite a small store, and if I am looking for something specific I might not find it there.
 Simply Fabrics is my destination when I do not necessarily have a project in mind.
-In the past I bought J.W.
+In the past, I bought J.W.
 Anderson, Gucci left-over fabrics, also some beautiful British wools, cotton fabrics, buttons and fusings.

 Goldbrick Fabrics on Goldhawk Road has a wide selection of various fabrics - silks, cottons, bridal, seriously - they have a lot to offer.
-The sales team are very helpful, and I am quite impressed with options available at their store.
+The sales team are very helpful, and I am quite impressed with the options available at their store.

 Rainbow Fabrics in Kilburn.
 This store is awkwardly situated in the Kilburn market.
-They have selection of fabrics, they also offer some dead-stock rolls from fashion manufacturers.
+They have a selection of fabrics, they also offer some dead-stock rolls from fashion manufacturers.
 I come here to buy haberdashery, for example, threads, and elastic bands, some time ago I also bought polyester lining that was cheap and basic but good and sturdy.

 Cloth House stores.
-I keep checking their online store which offers very beautiful natural fabrics, block prints.
+I keep checking their online store which offers very beautiful natural fabrics, and block prints.
 Once I used their cotton/wool corduroy fabric and I was impressed by the quality of it.
 I think these fabrics are great for timeless designs and garments you intend to value for life.

 Buying fabrics and haberdashery online is a good option if you have the time and patience to order samples first.
 I keep looking at materials online wanting to buy them all.
 Once I made the mistake of ordering 3 metres of fabric that was not as expected, unfortunately, that piece is just taking up space as I never found a use for it.